sixitbb/sixit-geometry/README.md

 We are currently at version 0.0.1, and we will NOT commit to APIs being stable at least until v0.1.0...

 ## Included
-- 2D geometry primitives, with not-so-primitive classes and algos including:
+- 2D geometry primitives, with not-so-trivial classes and algos including:
-   + curve2 - curves for pathfinding, _and rendering of SVG-like primitives_.
+   + curve2 - curves incl.
+Bezier segments for pathfinding.
+      * incl. important things for pathfinding - finding the shortest curve2 given boundary conditions and other restrictions (such as minimum radius).
+      * incl. rendering of SVG-like primitives (proper anti-aliasing and optimizations pending)
    + 2D polygon math - OR-ing, ADD-ing, XOR-ing
    + TBD
-- 3D geometry primitives, with not-so-primitive classes and algos including:
+- 3D geometry primitives, with not-so-trivial classes and algos including:
    + finding the best plane to approximate N>3 3D points best
    + TBD